nilsonsales/PANDAS/README.md

 # Data Analysis with Pandas and Python

-Following the Udemy course "Data Analysis with Pandas and Python".
+Following the Udemy course [Data Analysis with Pandas and Python](https://www.udemy.com/course/data-analysis-with-pandas/).
 Instead of using Anaconda, I'm using a Python's virtual environment, with all the requirements listed in the file *requirements.txt*.

 To activate using the **fish** shell:
 ```sh